 The second competition (FFO-2017) led to the awarding of $16.7M to 15 projects that focus on living coastal and marine resources and their habitats in the Gulf of Mexico.
-Six of the teams will be working directly with resource managers to improve the decision support tools available for managing living coastal and marine resources in the region.
-Nine of the teams will be conducting research on living coastal and marine resources to answer questions resource managers need answered about food webs, habitat use, fisheries recruitment, the impact of stressors, and connections between habitats.
+Six teams are working directly with resource managers to improve the decision-support tools available for managing living coastal and marine resources in the region.
+Nine teams are conducting research on living coastal and marine resources to answer questions resource managers need answered about food webs, habitat use, fisheries recruitment, the impact of stressors, and connections between habitats.
 The results from these projects will increase our understanding of how living coastal and marine resources, including fish, birds, marine mammals, shellfish, and deepwater corals, use the Gulf of Mexico and provide valuable information and tools to inform their management.

 The first competition (FFO-2015) led to the awarding of $2.7M to seven projects that assessed ecosystem modeling, evaluated indicators for ecosystem conditions, and assessed and developed recommendations for monitoring and observation in the Gulf of Mexico.
 These projects synthesized current scientific understanding and management needs to inform the direction of the NOAA RESTORE Science Program as well as the other science and restoration initiatives in the region.
 Project results have informed the development of management strategies to support the sustainability of the Gulf of Mexico ecosystem, including its fisheries.